Kong/terraform-provider-konnect/docs/resources/api_product_version.md

 <a id="nestedatt--gateway_service"></a>
 ### Nested Schema for `gateway_service`

-Optional:
+Required:

-- `control_plane_id` (String) The identifier of the control plane that the gateway service resides in.
-Not Null
+- `control_plane_id` (String) The identifier of the control plane that the gateway service resides in
 - `id` (String) The identifier of a gateway service associated with the version of the API product.
-Not Null

 Read-Only: